Tampere is the third largest city in Finland and the largest inland centre in the Nordic countries.

 There are 200 lakes and ponds in Tampere, and a total of 450 in the entire region.

 24 per cent of Tampere’s surface area is water and 76 per cent land.
-18.5 per cent of the land has a town plan.
+Over 19 per cent of the land has a town plan.

 There are numerous nature reserves in Tampere.
 Pyynikki and Viikinsaari near the city centre are the best known of them.